 Having to repay credit card bills when you’re struggling financially — whether due to an emergency expense or a job loss — can be a challenging burden.
-In this harrowing situation, it’s worth contacting your credit card company to see if it has a credit card hardship program.
+In this difficult situation, it’s worth contacting your credit card company to see if it has a credit card hardship program.

 What Is a Credit Card Hardship Program?

 A credit card hardship program, sometimes referred to as a credit card assistance program, is a repayment plan that’s created based on your hardship circumstances.
-This type of modified repayment option was commonly offered by credit card issuers for customers who were financially affected by COVID-19, for example.
+(This type of modified repayment option was commonly offered by credit card issuers for customers who were financially affected by COVID-19, for example.)

 However, credit card issuers aren’t required by law to offer hardship assistance programs, and not all card companies provide this option.
 Those that do might offer a variety of ways to temporarily ease your repayment burden, if you’re eligible.
 For instance, it might adjust your credit card payment due date, waive late fees that have accrued, lower your interest rate, or reduce your minimum payment required over a period of time.